jecneps/youtube-downloader/README.md

 ## Instructions
 * Download repo
 * Have node js installed and npm installed
+* install ffmpeg on your computer (with linux, that's `sudo apt-get install ffmpeg`)
 * run `npm install` in the main folder
 * run `npm start` to launch
 * stop complaining that it's not packaged into a native app.
 Give it time